Dan-Hill95/Localised-Dihedral-Patterns/Continuation/Continuation_Codes/ReadMe.txt

-These are supplementary codes for other routines.
-Do not attmept to run any of these codes on their own.
+These codes are designed to be accessed from their parent directory.
+Do not attempt to run these codes in this current folder.